Moist, tender Grapefruit Poppy Seed Scones with Greek yogurt and tons of citrusy flavor. Don’t skip the sweet grapefruit glaze!

 I have a love/hate relationship with scones.
-On one hand, they’re great with coffee, tea, or even a glass of wine if you’ve got a late-night sweet tooth.
-On the other hand, they’re super dry and make your tongue stick to the roof of your mouth in far too many cases.
+On one hand, they’re great with coffee, tea, or even a glass of rosé if you’ve got a late-night sweet tooth.
+On the other hand, they’re super dry and crumbly in far too many cases.
 But when you’ve got a good scone—one that isn’t cloying and desert-level dry—you’ve got a damn good scone.

-The perfect scone is truly not as hard to achieve as their reputation might make you think.
+The perfect scone isn’t as hard to achieve as their reputation might make you think.
 They’re supposed to be soft and crumbly, with a light texture that’s not quite a muffin and not quite a bar, but somewhere in between.
-And, perhaps most importantly, they’re supposed to have perfectly adjusted flavor that isn’t overpowering, but rather is built to complement a hot beverage.
+And, perhaps most importantly, they’re supposed to have perfectly adjusted flavor that isn’t overpowering.
+The perfect scone is built to complement a hot beverage.
 Scones were literally invented to be enjoyed with tea, after all.

-These scones use butter and Greek yogurt to create a sumptuous texture that won’t wick all the moisture out of your mouth.
+These Grapefruit Poppy Seed Scones use butter and Greek yogurt to create a soft, sumptuous texture.
 I highly recommend using full-fat yogurt here, but if the thought of buying full-fat yogurt solely for the purpose of this recipe is simply too annoying, you can use nonfat or 2% instead.
-I imagine that these would also be delicious with lemon instead of grapefruit, but I find that grapefruit just adds a complex flavor that’s pretty irreplaceable.
+I imagine that these would also be delicious with lemon instead of grapefruit.
+That grapefruit, though, lends a complex and unexpected flavor that I think is irreplaceable.

 Grapefruit Poppy Seed Scones